 Considering that people may be staying indoors for an extended period of time, if you’re in the food and consumables industry, you should be informing customers about the products’ shelf life and emphasize products that can keep for a longer period of time.

 - If your brand practices a high sending frequency, e.g. sending campaigns daily or more than three times per week, you should consider limiting your sends in the upcoming weeks.
-This is especially true for apparel, accessories and makeup brands.
-A smart approach is to create a segment of subscribers who have engaged with your email content over the last 7 to 10 days, and continue emailing them at your regular frequency.
-People who are not opening and clicking are clearly not shopping right now, so it is advisable to tone it down for them.
+This is especially true for apparel, accessories, and makeup brands.
+A smart approach is to create a segment of subscribers who have engaged with your email content over the last 7 to 10 days and continue emailing them at your regular frequency.
+People who are not opening and clicking are clearly not shopping right now, so it is advisable to tone it down for them, since it may have a big impact on the performance of your campaign.
 This may not be a long-term situation, and they’ll most likely re-engage when things go back to normal, but it’s important that you are respectful of their current needs.

 - Focus on storytelling rather than sales

-Take a look at another great example of a brand that’s inviting customers to hang out on Instagram and TikTok.
+Take a look at another great example from Milk Makeup that’s inviting customers to hang out on Instagram and TikTok.
 By doing so, they’re positioning themselves as a positive place for customers to turn to.

 2. Show How You Handle Customer Support